spockframework/spock/CONTRIBUTING.md

 There are many ways to contribute to Spock:

-* Helping to build a bigger community, for example by submitting Spock-related talks or answering Spock questions on [Stack Overflow](http://stackoverflow.com/questions/tagged/spock).
+* Helping to build a bigger community, for example by submitting Spock-related talks or answering Spock questions on [Stack Overflow](http://stackoverflow.com/questions/tagged/spock)
-* Helping to improve the [reference documentation](http://docs.spockframework.org) [(source)](https://github.com/spockframework/spock/tree/groovy-1.8/docs).
+* Helping to improve the [reference documentation](http://docs.spockframework.org) [(source)](https://github.com/spockframework/spock/tree/groovy-1.8/docs)
-* Fixing open issues listed in the [issue tracker](http://issues.spockframework.org).
+* Fixing open issues listed in the [issue tracker](http://issues.spockframework.org)
-* Proposing, discussing, and implementing new features.
+* Proposing, discussing, and implementing new features
-* Designing a Spock logo and/or website.
-(Disclaimer: Our expectations are high.)
+* Designing a Spock logo and/or website (disclaimer: our expectations are high)

 All forms of contribution are very much appreciated.